-Reviewed by Headmaster: August 2020 (in line with KCSiE 2020)

-Approved by Governors: August 2020 Next Review Date: May 2021
+Reviewed by DSL and by Headmaster: Approved by Directors: Next Review Date: August 2021 September 2021 August 2022

 PART 1 - HIGH RISK AND EMERGING SAFEGUARDING ISSUES

 Contextual Safeguarding

 Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
 All staff, but especially the designated safeguarding lead (and deputies) should consider whether pupils are at risk of abuse or exploitation outside of their family i.e. sexual and criminal exploitation.
 Children's social care assessments should consider such factors, so it is important that schools and colleges provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and the full context of any abuse.